nodejs/doc-kit/www/pages/index.md

 # `doc-kit`

 `doc-kit` is an opinionated Markdown parsing tool to structurally transform API documentation.
-It;s the documentation toolchain behind the Node.js API reference, found at https://nodejs.org/docs/latest/api/.
+It's the documentation toolchain behind the Node.js API reference, found at https://nodejs.org/docs/latest/api/.
 This site is built by `doc-kit`, from its own repository.
 The pages you are reading were produced by the `web` generator.